TITLE: CHEMICAL SAFETY, WASTE & SPILLAGE MANAGEMENT

 Nature’s method of processing waste was once well within the means by which it could reduce or dilute them to safe limits.
 However, this has changed due to surge in consumer demands for new products and goods which leads to generation of large amount of wastes.
 The subject on waste management will cover the type of waste produced and how it can be eliminated, reduced, reused, segregated, stored, transported, treated and disposed.
 The topics will also touch on the legal requirement especially that of Factory and Machinery Act 1967 and Occupational Safety and Health Act 1994 (Classification, Packaging and Labeling of Hazardous Chemicals Regulations 1997, Use and Standard of Exposure of Chemicals Hazardous to Health Regulations 2000) and Environmental Quality Act 1974.

 The other part of the subject will be on Emergency Preparedness i.e. Chemical Spillage Management, especially which are of hazardous type.
 A chemical hazard can be defined as any chemical substance that is capable of causing bodily harm, disease, illness or death, or is capable of causing a change in a person’s behavior, or a decrease in their mental alertness.
 Chemical hazards are considered much more difficult to identify and assess than physical hazards, especially in regards to their long-term effects on human health.
 One of the dangers of using chemicals in the workplace is its exposure, especially when there is spillage.

 The topic will be inclusive of formation of Emergency Response Team – The Chemical Spillage Clean – Up Team.
 The participants will also have hands on training on ways to manage chemical spillage.
 More importantly, the participants will be trained on proactive methods on preventing chemical spillage.

-For more information about this course, kindly contact Joan at 088-731409 or email at firstname.lastname@example.org
+For further assistance on this course, kindly contact Annette at 088-731409 or email at firstname.lastname@example.org